BeholdingEye/qnrwp_a/qnrwp_a/documentation/README_CONTENT_EDITING.md

 "Allow people to post comments...".
 QNRWP-A is not a blogging theme and does not support comments on News posts.

-* In Permalinks settings, choose the "Post name" option; this will alter the editable field of the "Custom Structure" option.
-You may like to remove the trailing slash, to have `/%postname%` instead of `/%postname%/` as the permalink format.

 * In Media settings, set Medium size to 360x360.
 Leave the "Organize my uploads into month- and year-based folders" option checked.
 (This feature is designed for bloggers, but WP doesn't offer a viable